North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- North Texas and its opponents have gone over the current 59-point total in three of nine games this season.
+- North Texas has combined with its opponents to put up more than 59 points in three of nine games this season.

-- Florida International's games have gone over 59 points in five of nine chances this season.
+- In 55.6% of Florida International's games this season (5/9), the teams combined to score more than Saturday's over/under of 59.

-- Saturday's total is 12.1 points higher than the combined 46.9 PPG average of the two teams.
+- Saturday's over/under is 12.1 points higher than the combined 46.9 PPG average of the two teams.

-- This contest's total is 10.0 points under the 69 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 69 points per game, 10.0 more than this contest's over/under.

-- Mean Green games this season feature an average total of 61.5 points, a number 2.5 points higher than Saturday's over/under.
+- The average total in Mean Green games this season is 61.5, 2.5 points more than Saturday's over/under of 59.

 - The 59 total in this game is 0.8 points above the 58.2 average total in Panthers games this season.